-The East Mesa Juvenile Detention Facility (EMJDF) offers Skype visitations.
-The purpose of Skype tele-visit is to allow youth the opportunity to visit with their parent/guardian/other approved visitor who is unable to come to EMJDF for a face-to-face visit.
-Only visitors who are on the “approved visitor” list, which has been updated by the assigned probation officer, are permitted to have a Skype visit.
-Skype tele-visitation is available for all youth detained at EMJDF.
-Skype tele-visitation is held Monday through Friday from 2:30pm to 8:00pm.
-The last Skype tele-visit will be scheduled at 7:00pm and will end by 8:00pm when the visiting center closes.
-Each Skype tele-visit is 30 minutes.
+Skype visitations are offered at both the Youth Transition Campus (YTC) and East Mesa Juvenile Detention Facility (EMJDF).
+The purpose of Skype tele-visits are to allow youth the opportunity to visit with their parent/guardian/other approved visitor who are unable to come for a face-to-face visit.
+Only visitors who are on the “approved visitor” list, which have been updated by the assigned probation officer, are permitted to have a Skype visit.
+Skype tele-visitation is available for all youth detained at YTC and EMJDF.

 - Parents, legal guardians, and others who are pre-approved by their assigned Probation Officer are permitted to visit.
 You must bring a valid photo I.D.

 - Youth who have children can request to have visits with their children while in custody.
 These visits will also need to be approved through their assigned Probation Officer.

 - Special visits must be pre-approved through the minor’s Probation Officer, the YTC or EMJDF Watch Commander, or the Court for the visit.

 - When entering YTC or EMJDF you may only bring in your I.D. and one key.
 There are a limited number of pay-per-use lockers available to secure your valuables.
 Lockers at EMJDF require 2 quarters $0.50 (refunded when you empty the locker).

 - You may bring in one (1) paperback book or magazine for your child, with their name and unit number written on it.